cjmcgraw/personal-coder/rag/README.md

-Here's a README.md formatted specifically for the RAG container:

 # Code RAG Service

 A high-performance Retrieval-Augmented Generation (RAG) service for semantic code search.
 This service indexes your codebase using advanced tokenization and embeddings, enabling intelligent code discovery through natural language queries.